 Some special areas on the campus are off-limits to students.
 Areas where students need permission from their deans are as follows: the gullies, pond, parking lot, kitchen, teacher offices and the monastery building.
-Freshmen are not allowed in the upperclassmen areas and vice versa.
-Demerits will be assessed to a student in an unauthorized area.
+Demerits will be issued to a student in an unauthorized area.